Kazevic/curated-programming-resources/resources.md

 The recommended learning order is typically to start with HTML and CSS, then move on to learning JavaScript once you feel you've acquired a basic understanding of the previous two.

-Also note that HTML and CSS are examples of "markup languages", not "programming languages" and so will feel fairly different from JavaScript.
+Also note that HTML and CSS are examples of "markup languages," not "programming languages" and so will feel fairly different from JavaScript.
 If your goal is to learn just programming, you might want to jump straight ahead to JavaScript (or pick a different programming language!).
 However, since the main way to actually use JavaScript is through the web browser, you _do_ need to learn HTML and CSS at one point or another.